karan-shergill/hld101/notes/system_design_patterns/systems_that_needs_to_scale_writes.md

 | **Write Latency** | Medium (sharding logic overhead) | Low (optimized storage engines) | High (delayed writes) | Very low (writes are queued) |
 | **Database Load** | Distributed across shards | Optimized for writes | Reduced due to batching | Reduced due to async writes |
 | **Complexity** | High (managing shards, routing queries) | Medium-High (choosing right DB) | Medium (batching logic required) | High (queue management, retries, event handling) |

+# Common Deep Dives

+Interviewers love to test your understanding of write scaling edge cases and operational challenges.
+Here are some of the most common follow-up questions:

+## **How do you handle resharding when you need to add more shards?**

+This is the classic operational challenge with sharding.
+You started with 8 shards, but now you need 16.
+How do you migrate data without downtime?

+The naive approach is to take the system offline, rehash all data, and move it to new shards.
+But this creates hours of downtime for large datasets.

+Production systems use gradual migration which targets writes to both locations (e.g. the shard we're migrating from and the shard we're migrating to).
+This allows us to migrate data gradually while maintaining availability.

+Note: *The dual-write phase ensures no data is lost during migration.
+You write to both old and new shards, but read with preference for the new shard.
+This allows you to migrate data gradually while maintaining availability.*

+## What happens when you have a hot key that's too popular for even a single shard?

+We talked earlier about how we need to spread load evenly across our shards.
+Sometimes, in spite of even the best choices around keys, a shard can still have a disproportionate traffic pointed at it.
+Consider a viral tweet that receives 100,000 likes per second.
+Even though we've spread out our tweets evenly across our shards, this tweet may still cause us problems!
+Even dedicating an entire shard to this single tweet isn't enough.

+We have two major options for handling this:

+### Split All Keys

+The first option is to split all keys a fixed k number of times.
+This is a pretty big hammer, but it's the simplest solution.
+Instead of having each tweet's likes be stored on a single shard, we can instead store them across multiple shards.

+For the **post1Likes** key, we can have **post1Likes-0**, **post1Likes-1**, **post1Likes-2**, all the way through to **post1Likes-k-1**.
+This means that each shard will only have a subset of the data for a given post, but the write volume for a given shard for a given post is reduced by k times.

+This has some big downsides:

+- By doing so we're both increasing the size of our overall dataset by k times.
+- We've also multiplied the read volume by k.
+In order to get the number of likes for a given post, we need to reach postId-0, postId-1, postId-2, all the way through to postId-k-1.

+But if a small k brings our workload comfortably back into line with our database's write capacity, we've solved our problem!

+### Split Hot Keys Dynamically

+Another solution is breaking the hot key into multiple sub-keys dynamically based on whether the key is hot or not.

+For the viral tweet example, you might split the like count across 100 sub-keys, each handling 1,000 likes per second.
+When reading, you aggregate the counts from all sub-keys.

+Both of these approaches work for metrics that can be aggregated (likes, views, counts, balances) but don't work for data that must remain atomic (user profiles).
+Fortunately, the latter category is rarely under the same type of write pressure as the former.

+Importantly, both readers and writers need to be able to agree on which keys are hot for this to work.
+If writers are spreading writes across multiple sub-keys, but readers aren't reading from all sub-keys, we have a problem!

+We have two main solutions here:

+1. We can have the readers *always* check all the sub-keys.
+This means the same read amplification as the key split approach, but it's simple to implement and easy to understand.
+When a writer detects a key may be hot (they can keep local statistics), they can conditionally write to the sub-keys for that key.
+2. Another, more burdensome approach is to have the writers *announce* the split to the readers.
+All readers would need to receive this announcement before the split is executed.
+This is more complex to implement and understand, but it's more efficient and keeps readers from reading splits that don't exist.

+Note: *Most production systems use the first approach because it's simpler and the overhead of checking for sub-keys is minimal compared to the performance gain from handling hot keys properly.
+Avoid overengineering your solution in the interview!*

+# Conclusion

+Write scaling comes down to four fundamental strategies that work together: **vertical scaling and database choices**, **sharding and partitioning**, **queues and load shedding**, and **batching and multi-step reducers**.
+The most successful interviews don't overcomplicate these concepts, they look for places where they are *required* and apply them strategically.

+**Note:** *An easy mistake to make is to employ write scaling strategies when no scaling is necessary!
+If you see something that looks like it might be a bottleneck, that's a good time to use some quick back-of-the-envelope math to see if it's worth the effort.*

+Sharding and partitioning is a great place to start when you're trying to scale your system.
+It's a simple strategy that can give you a lot of bang for your buck, and most interviews are going to be expecting it.

+If you're dealing with high volume analytics or numeric data, batching and hierarchical aggregation can give you immediate 5-10x improvements.

+Finally, queues and load shedding are great tools when requirements allow for async processing or even dropping requests.
+Keep them in mind as you're navigating requirements to see if they're a good fit.

+The key insight is that write scaling is about **reducing throughput per component**.
+Whether you're spreading 10,000 writes across 10 shards, smoothing bursts through queues, or batching them into 100 bulk operations, you're applying the same principle: make each individual component handle manageable load.